Literature & Philosophy Events

 For any queries email Lukasz at email@example.com

-The Philosopher’s Hat Club invites participants to put their philosopher’s hat on, and once a month to engage in a meaningful and facilitated conversation about the world we live in, with other participants.
+The Philosopher’s Hat Club invites participants to put their philosopher’s hat on, and once a month to engage in a meaningful and facilitated conversation, about the world we live in, with other participants.
+And have fun, of course!

 The Philosopher’s Hat Club was launched online on 4th February 2021, inviting participants to put their philosopher’s hat on, once a month to engage in meaningful and facilitated conversation.
 The Club is a joint venture between Creative Together and Tertulia, a bookshop Like no other.
 The initiative is supported by Spot Lit EU in association with the Western Development Commission.